madajaju/edgemere/docs/edgemere/diml/ddf/models/dataflowtemplate/index.md

 # DataFlowTemplate

-Data Flow Template is how a Blue Print refrences a Data Flow with late binding of sources and sinks when data sources are added to a blueprint.
+Data AWorkFlow Template is how a Blue Print refrences a Data AWorkFlow with late binding of sources and sinks when data sources are added to a blueprint.

 ![Logical Diagram](./logical.png)